Differential Equations as Fixpoints and Games: Related Work

 The relationship of the propositional \(\mu\)-calculus and game logic has been investigated \cite{DBLP:conf/focs/Parikh83} and they were shown to have different expressiveness \cite{DBLP:journals/mst/BerwangerGL07}.
 This gap was closed via sabotage games \cite{DBLP:conf/lics/WafaP24}, which make the two equiexpressive and proof-theoretically equivalent, although with a non-elementary increase in description complexity.
 While completeness of the propositional modal \(\mu\)-calculus has been proven \cite{DBLP:conf/lics/Walukiewicz95}, completeness for propositional game logic \cite{DBLP:conf/lics/EnqvistHKMV19} is open \cite{kloibhofer2023note}.

 Applications of games and the modal \(\mu\)-calculus for hybrid systems have been considered in the literature \cite{DBLP:journals/corr/abs-0911-4833,DBLP:journals/tocl/Platzer15,DBLP:conf/hybrid/Davoren97}.
-Relative completeness for \dL was shown with an axiomatization of ODEs using Euler-approximation steps \cite{DBLP:conf/lics/Platzer12b}.
+Relative completeness for \dL was shown, with an axiomatization of ODEs using Euler-approximation steps \cite{DBLP:conf/lics/Platzer12b} and relative completeness of \dGL to differentially expressive logics has been shown \cite{DBLP:journals/tocl/Platzer15}.
 Completeness of \dL for differential equation invariance was established using syntactic Lie derivatives \cite{DBLP:conf/lics/PlatzerT18}.

+Notions of robust properties for hybrid systems have been considered for hybrid automata with noise \cite{DBLP:conf/csl/Franzle99} and via \(\delta\)-decision procedures.
+In contrast to these, the notion of robustness does not require a constant positive margin of safety (\(\varepsilon>0\) or \(\delta>0\)) at the boundary, but only a variable infinitesimal margin of safety.